 In 2015, digital marketing became more and less.
-The data analysed became larger and more focused.
+The data analysed became more substantial and more focused.
 The precision of who adverts reached and how they were designed became more tailored to the ideal demographic.
-But the devices we focused on were smaller in size, and the web design we favoured was simpler and less cluttered.
+But the devices we focused on were smaller in size, and the web design we favoured was more straightforward and less cluttered.
 With all that in mind, there’s one thing that doesn’t change – ActiveWin’s position as leaders in digital marketing.
 Here’s our list of the 10 Digital Marketing Trends which defined 2015.

 1. Mobile took the lead